Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 Once the node and service are running, the system will automatically trigger the **generation of master circuits** from the hardware description files.

-These circuits are compiled using the Verilog logic generated from the original VHDL specification, processed through the `abc` logic synthesis pipeline.
+These circuits are compiled using the Verilog logic generated from the original master circuits specifications, processed through the logic synthesis pipeline.
 This step may take several minutes depending on the environment.

 During this time, monitor the logs and wait for the following sequence of messages: